-1 Under the policies for 2022-23.
-It is for the linked junior and secondary school to decide whether to give priority in its admissions policy.
+1 Under the policy for 2022-23.
+Pupils from Ladysmith Junior School have admissions priority for St Luke's Church of England School.
+It is for the linked school to decide whether to give priority in its admissions policy.
 That can change from one year to the next, following public consultation.